Tontonjo/joix/README.md

-# Joix - simpliest media os server ever
+# Joix - simpliest media server ever
 ## Disclaimer
 This is provided as-is whith simplicity for beginner or testers in mind.
 This implies there's no way to customize storages, targets or anything and that no consideration about anything else than what's provided: no security, checks, validation or anything else implied.